wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'avoid strangers like plague',
   ];
    gen_data['calytaurproblem'] = [
-    'under the leardership a Pig-like Cambion',
+    'under the leadership a Pig-like Cambion',
     'and make charcuterie from human flesh',
     'because they want to summon a Nalfeshnee',
     'and were once humans',
     'and steal human babies',
     'and are obsessed with hygiene',
   ];
    gen_data['greendracopedetotem'] = [
     'draconic',
     'territorial',